fariziadam11/farizi.dev/pages/giving-talks.md

   <div><a href="https://syofyanzuhad.dev/avatar.png" target="_blank">https://syofyanzuhad.dev/avatar.png</a></div>

   <div text-right pr2 op50 font-bold>Introduction</div>
-  <TextCopy>I have been a web developer for 5 years.
+  <TextCopy>I have been working as a web developer for 5 years.
 The technologies I work with are HTML, CSS, JavaScript and PHP with a focus on the frameworks Laravel and TailwindCSS for styling.
-I use code not only to do my day-to-day job, but also to solve everyday problems I come across.</TextCopy>
+I use code not only for my day-to-day work, but also to solve everyday problems I come across.</TextCopy>

   <div text-right pr2 op50 font-bold>Location (Jakarta, Indonesia)</div>
   <TextCopy>Jakarta, Indonesia</TextCopy>